livingdata-co/addok-geocode-stream/README.md

   --service            Set geocoding service URL
                                    [default: "https://api-adresse.data.gouv.fr"]
-  --columns            Select columns to geocode, in the right order --semicolon, --semi  Use semicolon (;) as separator                  [boolean] --tab                Use tabulation as separator                     [boolean] --concurrency        Set how many requests must be executed concurrently
+  --columns            Select columns to geocode, in the right order --citycode           Filter results by citycode --postcode           Filter results by postcode --semicolon, --semi  Use semicolon (;) as separator                  [boolean] --tab                Use tabulation as separator                     [boolean] --concurrency        Set how many requests must be executed concurrently